verrazzano/verrazzano/examples/bobs-books/README.md

         -n bobs-books
     ```
    Note that the example application is pre-configured to use specific credentials.
-   For the source code for the example applications, see
+   For the source code for the example application, see
    [Bob's Books example application page](https://github.com/verrazzano/examples/tree/master/bobs-books).
    If you want to use credentials that are different from what is specified in the source code, you will need to rebuild the Docker images for the example application.